deadroxy/valetbike/README.md

 * ride.rb, station.rb, user.rb cooperate with each other for the riding process
 ### Views cooperate with Controllers to show the corresponding information

+## Changes you have made since the prototype
+We linked the membership to the users.
+We added renting and returning bike features.
+We unified the styles of our website pages.
+And we created a beautiful welcome page.
+We added some detailed designs: in the signup page, users can directly do to login page if they misclick the signup button.
+And in the user profile page, if the user has a payment plan, the cancel payment plan button will show up, but if the user do not have a plan, join the membership button will appear.

 ## Recommended walkthrough steps to observe key features
 The welcome page displays our company's description and values; it contains buttons allowing the user to 'signup' or 'login'.